On singularity properties of convolutions of algebraic morphisms -- the general case (with an appendix joint with Gady Kozma): Properties of convolutions of morphisms

 \begin{proof} Write $m:G^{t}\rightarrow G$ for the multiplication map.
 Since $\varphi(x)$ is central, the following holds for any $Y_{1},...,Y_{t}\in T_{x}(X)$:

 so $d\varphi_{(x,...,x)}^{*t}$ is not surjective. \end{proof} We therefore see that by convolving a non-smooth morphism sufficiently many times, we may achieve certain singularity properties as in Proposition \ref{prop: properties preserved under convolution} and in Theorem \ref{Main result}, but one can not hope in general to obtain a smooth morphism.
-That said, the following example shows that such a situation might still occur.
+That said, the following example shows that such a situation might still occur. \begin{example} Let $G=U_{3}(\complex)$ be the group of upper triangular unipotent matrices with complex values and consider the morphism $\varphi:\mathbb{A}_{\complex}^{3}\rightarrow G$ given by